SignalIO-Team/SignalIO-Simplify-Utility/README.md

 This software require python 2.8^, esptool.py and some external libraries (requirements.txt)

-Also this utility uses external software:
+Also this utility using external software:
 - espota.py
     Original espota.py by Ivan Grokhotkov: (https://gist.github.com/igrr/d35ab8446922179dc58c)